 1. Key points

-As a result of our inspection of your audit firm, we discovered within the scope of our inspection the following

-results relating to the operation of your firm.
+As a result of our inspection of your audit firm and within the scope of our inspection, we discovered the operation of your firm is • • • (one of five overall rating grades).

-(1) Operations management environment

-(presents problems with its governance and operation of services)

-(2) Quality control environment

-(presents deficiencies in the system of quality control)

-(3) audit engagements

-(presents deficiencies in audit services)
+- (1) Operations management system - ...(presents problems with its governance and operation of services) - (2) Quality control system - ...(presents deficiencies in the system of quality control) - (3) audit engagements - ...(presents deficiencies in audit services)